bingeli1212/nitrile-preview/doc/DOC-contex.md

   command.
 Note that the \dontleavehmode command will cause an extra blank vertical space if placed in front of some commands, thus its use has to be judicious.

+- Current the "linuxlibertine" does not yet support circled digit U+2460.

 # The Font size problem